Jenny Edwards and Her Herd

 My name is Jenny Edwards and I am the owner and creator of All Natural Horse Care.

-I have been involved with horses most of my life and have competed in many different disciplines including the European Championship for Western Riding.
+I have been involved with horses most of my life and have competed in many different disciplines, both English and Western, including representing the UK in European Western Riding Championships.

 I started out my career working at a large riding stables, where I was introduced to many different horse activities including: English (dressage, cross-country, show jumping, showing, quarter horse racing and general pleasure riding) and Western (showmanship, horsemanship, pleasure, trail, western riding, reining and trail riding) styles; breeding; teaching and training (both English and Western).